openebs/website/docs/main/user-guides/replicated-engine-user-guide/additional-information/i-o-path-description.md

 ---
-description: >-
+id: io-path-description
+title: I/O Path Description
+keywords:
+ - I/O Path Description
-  This section provides an overview of the topology and function of the Mayastor data plane.
+description: This section provides an overview of the topology and function of the Mayastor data plane.
 Developer level documentation is maintained within the project's GitHub repository.
 ---